 The way I see it, if “Food for the Poor” can be kind enough to build one house, I can reach out to my listeners and readers and try and repay their graciousness ten-fold.

-If you would like to help me, please go to www.mikeonline.com and click on the “Food for the Poor” banner.
+www.mikeonline.com and click on the “Food for the Poor” banner.
 If calling them directly would be more convenient, operators are ready at 1-866-433-HOPE.
 Any sized donation will help me fulfill my mission.
 My fantasy is that a number of churches or business leaders or even individuals who have been blessed in life will want to have an entire house built and donate the full amount for a residence.

 But I know that’s probably being greedy.